pauldlynch/eqguide/guides/crescent-reach/index.md

 Remember that you will need to travel back and forth to Plane of Knowledge to collect spells past level 10.
 The fastest way, if you are level ten or lower, or a caster still bound in Gloomingdeep, is to return to the Tutorial, then say to Arias "ready to leave".
 Alternatively, you can run through the Hollows to Blightfire Moors, then turn sharp right and avoid the rats running to the nearby book; click it to enter the Plane of Knowledge.
 There is one other route, involving the Priest of Destiny in the inn...

-These quest come from Council Aide Shay, in the council chamber on the upper floor, Skinner Bezuth on the same level, and Vunder the Dark, on the top floor.
+These quests come from Council Aide Shay, in the council chamber on the upper floor, Skinner Bezuth on the same level, and Vunder the Dark, on the top floor.

 - [Web of Fears](http://everquest.allakhazam.com/db/quest.html?quest=4439)
 - [No Skin Off Your Back](http://everquest.allakhazam.com/db/quest.html?quest=3865)